Graphic Design Communication

 About the Program

+Graphic Design surrounds us every day.
+From logos to websites, from branding to packaging, everywhere you look graphic designs—and the designers behind them—are conveying messages.
 The Graphic Design Communication program at PhilaU prepares students to enter the ever-changing landscape of the graphic design profession by teaching them to think as design strategists.

-Our curriculum emphasizes the ability to solve communication problems by thoroughly exploring the design process of properly identifying the problem; conducting research, gathering and analyzing information; generating and iterating alternative solutions and multiple ideas; prototyping, user testing, and evaluating outcomes.
+Our curriculum emphasizes the ability to solve complex communication problems by thoroughly exploring the design process of properly identifying the problem; conducting research, gathering and analyzing information; generating and iterating alternative solutions and multiple ideas; prototyping, user testing, and evaluating outcomes.